This is my monthly report of our personal net worth progress for July 2019.

 I’m sharing this to show how important it is to track your net worth and seeing the progress.
 This is what I also expect and advise my clients.

-From tracking your net worth and see how much you are worth, you can learn what works and what you should change in your finances.
+From tracking your personal net worth and see how much you are worth, you can learn what works and what you should change in your finances.

 It’s the first step to eliminate money as a source of stress and gain confidence in your future finances.